michaelmosmann/silk/data.md

 Of cause there can be just one or more explicitly `named` instances.
 In such case the most precise one not considering the name will be used.

 ## <a id="Type"></a>Types
+A is a generic variant of a `Class`.
+Hence it has type parameters that themselves are generic `Type`s.
+Types are used to describe

 ## <a id="Instance"></a>Instances
 ## <a id="Resource"></a>Resources
 ## <a id="Dependency"></a>Dependencies